dannyrandall/dotfiles/README.md

 ## Setup

-Setup has only been tested on Arch Linux (in [this](https://github.com/dgrandall/dotfiles/tree/mac) branch are my mac dotfiles), and as such, all commands are made with that in mind.
+Setup has only been tested on Arch Linux (my mac dotfiles are in [this](https://github.com/dgrandall/dotfiles/tree/mac) branch), and as such, all commands are made with that in mind.
 Before setting up dotfiles, install required programs:
 * [urxvt](https://wiki.archlinux.org/index.php/rxvt-unicode)
   ```